jone/github-watchlist/README.rst

 **Witch repositories are processed?**

-- All repositories watched by you
-- All your repositories
-- All repositories of organisations you participate in
+All your repositories and all repositories of organisations you participate in are manageable with this script.

+Repositories where you do not participate are not manageable with this script, the subscription for those repositories is not changed.

 Command line options